Article Badge Image

 The main advantage of HMO health plans is that they have lower out-of-pocket costs.

-This includes lower costs for premiums, prescriptions, and other costs.
+This includes lower costs for premiums, prescriptions, and other fees.

-Since you’re required to work with a primary care doctor, there’s also an opportunity to build a relationship with a doctor.
+Since you must work with a primary care doctor, you can also build a relationship with a doctor.

 The doctor can also become familiar with your medical history.